mds2/pickover-notes/README.md

 They are organized by chapter.

-As these started out as my scratch work for my own amusement while reading, not all of them are thoroughly explained.
-I hope that some sense can be made out of them by readers who look them up while reading the corresponding chapters in the original work.

 The book for which these are notes is an eclectic mix of recreational mathematics, hobby programming puzzles, profiles of artists, cultural asides, and weird curiosities.